-25. Coastal CCMs within the Convention Area shall restrict purse seine effort and/or catch of skipjack, yellowfin and bigeye tuna within their EEZs in accordance with the effort limits established and notified to the Commission and set out in Table 1 of Attachment 1.
-Those entry into and 24 hours prior to the exit from the buffer zone with estimated coordinates for entry and exit.
-Each report shall contain the vessel name, international radio call sign and position at time of reporting.

-coastal CCMs that have yet to notify limits to the Commission shall do so by 31 December 2018.
+24. Coastal CCMs within the Convention Area shall restrict purse seine effort and/or catch of skipjack, yellowfin and bigeye tuna within their EEZs in accordance with the effort limits established and notified to the Commission and set out in Table 1 of Attachment 1.
+Those coastal CCMs that have yet to notify limits to the Commission shall do so by 31 December 2022.

-High seas purse seine effort control4
+High seas purse seine effort control3